 (1) Misestimation of the sign of trends: In Region 1, 3, 4, 6, 7, 11, 13, 14, 15, and 17, GWS tended to increase significantly due to the replenishment from glacier meltwater.
 However, the potential increasing trends would be reversed when ignoring glacier as a non-groundwater component.

-(2) Overestimation of the decreasing trends: Both igGWSA and GWSAignored were observed to decrease, but the latter exhibited a more considerable declining rate on account of the additional contribution of changes in glacier.
+(2) Overestimation of the decreasing trends: Both igGWSA and GWSAnoGLA were observed to decrease, but the latter exhibited a more considerable declining rate on account of the additional contribution of changes in glacier.
 This pattern was found in Region 5, 9, and 12.

-(3) Underestimation of the increasing trends: Compared to igGWSA that increased at a remarkable rate, the increasing trend of GWSAignored was greatly offset by glacier melting.
+(3) Underestimation of the increasing trends: Compared to igGWSA that increased at a remarkable rate, the increasing trend of GWSAnoGLA was greatly offset by glacier melting.
 This pattern was represented by Region 2, 8, 10, 16, and 18.

-Regarding to the global glaciated areas, igGWSA and GWSAignored declined at rates of −0.19 cm/yr (p<0.01) and −4.03 cm/yr (p<0.01), respectively.
+Regarding to the global glaciated areas, igGWSA and GWSAnoGLA declined at rates of −0.19 cm/yr (p<0.01) and −4.03 cm/yr (p<0.01), respectively.
 However, the enormous mass loss signal was primarily attributed to glacier melting (−3.85 cm/yr, p<0.01) rather than groundwater depletion itself.
-Therefore, absence of glaciers would inevitably result in inaccurate estimation of GWSA and misunderstandings of GWS evolution in glacier-covered regions.
+Therefore, failure to account for glacier water storage would inevitably result in inaccurate estimation of GWSA, and thereby lead to misinterpretation of GWS evolution in glacier-covered regions.